Leapmotor

-Zhejiang Leapmotor Technology Co., Ltd., trading as Leapmotor (零跑汽车 (Língpǎo Qìchē, Leap car)), is a Chinese startup automobile manufacturer headquartered in Hangzhou, China, specializing in developing electric vehicles.
+Zhejiang Leapmotor Technology Co., Ltd., trading as Leapmotor (零跑汽车 (Língpǎo Qìchē)), is a Chinese automobile manufacturer headquartered in Hangzhou, China, specializing in developing electric vehicles.
 The company was founded in 2015, and sold its first vehicles in 2019.
 In 2023, Stellantis acquired a 20 percent stake of Leapmotor, and started to sell Leapmotor vehicles in parts of Europe in 2024.